 When comparing hydroxyapatite (in nano or micron particles), it consistently performs equally well or better than fluoride.
 It’s been the go-to option in Japan over fluoride toothpastes for over 40 years over sodium fluoride.

 These particles work differently than fluoride.

-Fluoride doesn’t actually replace minerals in your teeth.
-Instead, it signals to your enamel, through your saliva, to efficiently uptake more calcium and phosphate, strengthening tooth structure.
+Fluoride doesn’t actually replace minerals in your teeth; it creates a new structure called fluorapatite.
+Fluoride also signals to your enamel, through your saliva, to efficiently uptake more calcium and phosphate, strengthening tooth structure.